 Diet – Raj wasn’t tracking his calories, and would often overeat when sleep deprived.
-A typical day was the following:
+A typical day included::

-Breakfast: 1 Krisproll with butter, 2 spoons yogurt, handful of granola, expresso
+Breakfast: 1 Krisproll with butter, 2 spoons yogurt, handful of granola, espresso

 Lunch: ½ chicken from Nando’s / Falafel wrap / chicken & bacon wrap